Concentration in Interprofessional Education

 The Concentration in Interprofessional Education is available to Pacific University students who pursue interprofessional experiences beyond what is required by their degree program.
 This formal recognition is documented on transcripts as a specialization, indicating that students have gained specific competencies in interprofessional education.

 - The Interprofessional Competence Course (IPC): Foundations of Interprofessional Practice (CHP 415-515)

 - Two (2) Interprofessional Case Conferences (ICCs)

 - Four (4) additional different interprofessional experiences.
-Each experience must align with one of the operational definitions from the IPEC's Core competencies for interprofessional collaborative practice, exceed standards for interprofessional education set by students' degree program, and vary in nature to enhance development as a collaborative health professional.
+Each experience must align with one of the operational definitions from IPEC's Core competencies for interprofessional collaborative practice, exceed standards for interprofessional education set by students' degree program, and vary in nature to enhance development as a collaborative health professional.

 Qualifying Examples of Interprofessional Experiences